patryk-basiak/patryk-basiak/README.md

 - 👋 Hi, I’m @patryk-basiak
 - 🇵🇱 I'm studying at the Polish-Japanese Academy of Information Technology 🇯🇵
-- 👀 I’m interested in becoming a Data Scientist
+- 👀 I’m interested in becoming a better than Poliusek
-- 🌱 I’m currently learning Python, SQL and Java
+- 🌱 I’m currently learning C++, SQL and Java
 - 💞️ I’m looking to collaborate on basic databases
 - 📫 How to reach me discord Pathowl#7713